I enjoy using my 30 years in the business world to write about how to advance one's career and create the best job opportunities.

 Looking for Jobs That Pay Well Without a College Degree?

 There are many jobs that pay well without a college degree.
 While having a college degree makes it easier to get an office job, there are many skilled craftsmen and other types of jobs that pay quite well without a college degree.
-In fact, many of these jobs pay between $40,000 and $100,000 or more, once one becomes established in their profession.
+In fact, many of these jobs pay between $40,000 and $100,000 or more once one becomes established in their profession.

-This is certainly not a complete list of these well-paying jobs that are available that do not require a college degree but is just provided to get your mind thinking about what jobs might be worth pursuing.
-Feel free to share any ideas regarding additional jobs pay well without a college degree in the comments section below.
+This is certainly not a complete list of these well-paying jobs that are available that do not require a college degree, but it provides what you need to get your mind thinking about what jobs might be worth pursuing.
+Feel free to share any ideas regarding additional jobs that pay well without a college degree in the comments section below.

-A Sampling of Outdoors and Manual Jobs That Pay Well Without a College Degree
+Outdoor and Manual Jobs That Pay Well Without a College Degree